The page navigation is complete. You may now navigate the page content as you wish.

 Single-column

-If a form uses a single-column layout, consider setting a maximum width on the form; this can be achieved by using a size or unit relative to the page, viewport, or container size, e.g., viewport width unit (vw), percentage width (50%), or a character unit (ch).
+We recommend using a single-column layout for forms to streamline data entry.
+Forms across our products should use a maximum width which can be achieved by using the Form Layout component or by using a size or unit relative to the page, viewport, or container size, e.g., viewport width unit (vw), percentage width (50%), or a character unit (ch).

 Multi-column